What does lack of language lateralisation signify? Evidence of fluctuating asymmetry rather than hemispheric equipoise on non-lateralised tasks

 Abstract

-In a study of patterns of language laterality in left- and right-handers, Woodhead et al. (2021) noted that several tasks showed no bias to the left-hemisphere in left-handed individuals.
-This might appear to suggest that these functions were mediated by the two hemispheres working together equally in left-handers.
-Here, I consider an alternative possibility: that individuals show lateral bias on these tasks, but the bias can occur to either left or right.
+In a study of patterns of language laterality in left- and right-handers, Woodhead et al. (2021) noted that several tasks showed no bias to the left hemisphere in left-handed individuals.
+This might appear to suggest that these functions were mediated by the two hemispheres working together equally - what can be termed "hemispheric equipoise".
+Here, I consider an alternative possibility: that individuals show lateral bias on these tasks, but the bias can occur to either left or right. - a form of fluctuating asymmetry.
 Further analysis of the distributions of data from individuals in Woodhead et al is compared with simulated data.
-The pattern of results suggests that the impression of bilateral language processing may be an artefact of reliance on group data: even though the group mean does not differ from zero, a high proportion of individuals are biased to left or right.
+The pattern of results suggests that the impression of hemispheric equipoise may be an artefact of reliance on group data: even though the group mean does not differ from zero, a high proportion of individuals are biased to left or right.

 Article activity feed